A CSWE-Accredited Master’s Program for Both Current and Aspiring Social Workers

 A field placement specialist will help you secure your practicum and support you throughout this critical experience.
 Learn more about your field practicum at the Field Experience page.

-OLLU offers two MSW options to meet your educational needs.
+OLLU offers two online MSW degree options to meet your educational needs.
 The Advanced Standing program is a 30-credit hour program designed for students with a BSW from a CSWE-accredited program.
 It can be completed in 12–20 months.
 The Foundation program is a 57-credit hour program designed for students with an undergraduate degree in another field.
 It can be earned in 24–38 months.Review Curriculum

 Program Outcomes: Deliver Specialized Intervention